LoopKit/loopdocs/docs/troubleshooting/time-change.md

 Loop is built to fully work across time zone and daylight savings time changes as long as a few basic instructions are followed.

 !!! warning "IMPORTANT"
-    **Always use RileyLink to change pump time.
+    **Always use RileyLink to change pump time instead of the Medtronic Pump's screen.
 If you fail to set the pump time by using the RileyLink, Loop will not function properly.**

 <p align="center">
 <img src="../img/time_change.png" width="400">